 Immigration in the U.S. is broken.
 In a politically riven capital where Democrats and Republicans agree on little, they agree on this.
-More than 11 million people already live illegally in the U.S. after crossing the border or remaining in the country when their visas expired.
+About 11 million people already live illegally in the U.S. after crossing the border unlawfully or remaining in the country when their visas expired.
 What should be done about them?
 That’s where the consensus falls apart.
-Most Americans say the undocumented should be allowed to stay — 73 percent said so in a survey taken in September by the nonpartisan Pew Research Center — although there are deep disagreements about what conditions they should have to meet to win legal residency or citizenship.
+Most Americans say the undocumented should be allowed to stay — 77 percent said so in a 2017 poll by Quinnipiac University — although there are deep disagreements about what conditions they should have to meet to win legal residency or citizenship.

 The Reference Shelf

-- Border Patrol figures on number of apprehensions from 1925 to 2012, 2012 apprehensions by sector and a history of the patrol.
+- Border Patrol figures on apprehensions, and a history of the patrol.

-- A Bureau of Labor Statistics report on foreign-born workers.
+- Bureau of Labor Statistics data on foreign-born workers.

-- Immigrationroad.com put together a (large) flowchart showing the current set of paths to citizenship.
+- Immigrationroad.com put together a (large) flow chart showing the many paths to citizenship.

 - Pew Research Center collection on immigration studies.

 - Bloomberg report on Trump’s Mexican wall plan.

 - Bloomberg QuickTakes on the Deferred Action for Childhood Arrivals program and diversity visas.